 Copenhagen-based Norse Projects got friendly with adidas during the summer, producing a GORE-TEX version of the Terrex Agravic.
 Designed for the most challenging terrain, the outdoor Terrex Agravic is constructed with a welded upper, ensuring your feet stay dry regardless of the elements.

+While these sneakers will certainly be sold out at retail, be sure to check out after-market shops like Stadium Goods, StockX and Grailed to find the pair you’re after.
 So those are the best adidas sneakers of 2017 so far.
 We’ll update this page with more details from adidas, so be sure to check back throughout the year.